top of page

 Juniors begin formal in-school preparations for the SAT with assistance from faculty members beginning six weeks prior to the test date.
 All juniors take the SAT at Mercy Academy in March.

-In May, students may consider scheduling a ‘mock interview’ with the Dean of Students.
+In May, students may consider scheduling a ‘mock interview’ with the School Counselor.
 It is important to practice interviewing skills as some colleges offer or require interviews.

 In June, students should schedule college campus visits for the summer and reach out to teachers, coaches, pastors, or employers who would be writing letters of recommendation.